aandr26/AWS-SAP-C01-Study-Guide/docs/1_AWS_Essentials/Data_Persistence.md

   * Amazon EFS (Elastic File Store)

 * **Notes:**
-  * Comes at an extra cost
+  * Comes at an extra cost.
   * Not default.
   * Good for things such as databases.